 It’s a sad fact that over 1,000,000 homes were foreclosed on by lenders in 2010, many of them still left vacant today.
 Abandoned homes have become so commonplace in some areas they’re easy to ignore, but did you ever wonder what really happens to a house and its parts when left to its own devices?
 Eventually, nature takes back possession of a home and it spares nothing: roofs, doors, even concrete foundations are all susceptible to ruin when uncared for.
-Here’s an inside look at some of the most fascinating facts surrounding vacant properties…
+Here’s a fascinating look at what happens to an abandoned home.

 Houses in the Southeast Fare the Worst –